openebs-archive/openebs-docs/docs/architecture.md

 ### YAML or Helm chart

-OpenEBS components can be installed by the administrator using an highly configurable Helm chart or kubectl/YAML.
+OpenEBS components can be installed by the administrator using a highly configurable Helm chart or kubectl/YAML.
 OpenEBS installation is also supported via the Management Kubernetes offerings such as OpenShift, EKS, DO, Rancher as marketplace applications or as add-on or plugins tightly integrated into Kubernetes distributions such as MicroK8s, Kinvolk, Kubesphere.

 As part of the OpenEBS install, the control plane components for the selected data engines will be installed as cluster and/or node components using standard Kubernetes primitives like Deployments, DaemonSets, Statefulsets and such.
 The OpenEBS installation also takes care of loading the OpenEBS custom resource definitions into the Kubernetes.